brikis98/fundamentals-of-devops-website/_posts/2025-01-25-authenticate-to-aws-with-iam-identity-center.md

-For many years, the main way to authenticate to AWS was to use _[Identity and Access Management (IAM)](https://aws.amazon.com/iam/)_, but in the last few years, AWS has been pushing users towards the newer _[IAM Identity Center](https://aws.amazon.com/iam/identity-center/)_ (formerly known as AWS SSO).
-This blog post is a short guide to this more modern and secure way to authenticate to AWS, both on the web and the command line.
+For many years, the main way to authenticate to AWS was to use _[Identity and Access Management (IAM)](https://aws.amazon.com/iam/)_, but in the last few years, AWS has been pushing users towards the newer _[IAM Identity Center](https://aws.amazon.com/iam/identity-center/)_ (formerly known as AWS SSO), which offers a more secure and convenient way to authenticate.
+This blog post is a guide to how to  set up IAM Identity Center and use it to authenticate to AWS, both on the web and the command line.
 Here's an outline of what this post will cover:

 - [Prerequisite: create an AWS account](#prerequisite-create-an-aws-account)
 - [Enable IAM Identity Center](#enable-iam-identity-center)